B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

 The third component contains 4 panels with charts displaying relevant information about the distribution of the number of alleles and allele size variation per evaluated locus.

-- Panel A displays the distribution of loci by number of alleles.
+- Panel A, ``Total Alleles``, displays the distribution of loci by number of alleles.

 .. image:: /_static/images/schema_report_panelA.png
    :width: 1400px
    :align: center

-- Panel B displays the distribution of loci by allele mode size.
+- Panel B, ``Allele Mode Size``, displays the distribution of loci by allele mode size.

 .. image:: /_static/images/schema_report_panelB.png
    :width: 1400px
    :align: center

-- Panel C displays a scatter chart with points for the minimum allele size (blue), maximum allele size (orange) and median allele size (green) per locus.
+- Panel C, ``Locus Statistics``, displays a scatter chart with points for the minimum allele size (blue), maximum allele size (orange) and median allele size (green) per locus.

 .. image:: /_static/images/schema_report_panelC.png
    :width: 1400px
    :align: center

-- Panel D displays box plots for the locus size distribution.
+- Panel D, ``Allele Size Variation``, displays box plots for the locus size distribution.
+The range slider beneath the xaxis line can be used to redefine the boxplots that are visible in the plot area.

 .. image:: /_static/images/schema_report_panelD.png
    :width: 1400px